Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluation Setup

 \subsection{Models}

 As described, the surveillance system has three components: an ASR, topic detector, and alert mechanism.
 While the alert mechanism can be implemented using a rule-based code, the first two components are more complex and usually use a DNN architecture.
-In our experiments, we focus on the ASR and topic detector models:
+In this study, we focus on the following models: